Brief history of how our school, and its students, have addressed environmental, climate, racial justice and/or social justice work

 Main Student Contacts

-(To reach Anna, please use the contact form at the bottom of this page.)
+(To reach the team, please use the contact form below.)

 Oregon Green Schools Corner

-Stay tuned for Oregon Green Schools certification progress!
+Stay tuned for Oregon Green School certification progress!